 - If your water tests above 3 GPG, installing a water softener system is often the most effective and efficient solution.

-Although hard water is not a severe problem for your health, it can have devastating effects on your plumbing, water heaters, dishwashers, washing machines, and many of your other household appliances.
+Hard water can be a problem for your health and can leave devastating effects on your plumbing, water heaters, dishwashers, washing machines, and many of your other household appliances.